 Laws has helped over 500 victims combat online harassment and nonconsensual pornography She is called the “Erin Brockovich of Revenge Porn.”
 During her grueling battle, she received computer viruses, death threats, and a stalker came to her home.

 Laws has discussed revenge porn and the need for legislation on Nightline, CNN, MSNBC, Fox News, CBS, and dozens of other television and radio programs.
 She has been interviewed by the New York Times, The Guardian, The San Francisco Chronicle, TIME, Forbes, Cosmopolitan, Fortune, and numerous other newspapers and magazines.

 Laws worked with legislators to pass anti-revenge porn laws.
 She testified in favor of SB 255 and SB 1255 in California; they passed.
 Laws has also met with senators and congressional representatives.
 Federal legislation is now being considered.

 For many years, Laws was a board member of the Cyber Civil Rights Initiative (CCRI), a non-profit organization that aims to increase awareness of online harassment and aid victims of harassment.
 She is also the founder of the “Tribs over Trolls” project, a movement to end bullying and online harassment.

-Charlotte Laws, a vegetarian since 1982, is a fierce advocate for animals.
+Charlotte Laws, a vegan, is a fierce advocate for animals.
 She argues that nonhumans are of equal value to humans and worthy of equal consideration.
 She invented the term “omniocracy,” a government with representation for all living beings, and argues for its establishment.
 She criticizes democracy, calling it a “totalitarian regime in which the powerful (humans) use, abuse, manipulate and murder the powerless (nonhumans) for the former’s own perceived gain.”